-From the early days of self-shooting and editing weddings to now, 26 years later, still occasionally self shooting entire projects, I have long been an advocate of self-shooting.
-That is pretty much filming and editing and entire video yourself – like a photographer would perhaps.
+From the early days of filming and editing myself to 26 years later and working with larger crews, I have long been an advocate of self-shooting.
+That is filming and editing an entire video yourself.

-Now my work various from producing a multi camera production with 4 camera crew in Zurich and creating a 4 hour edit to me travelling with a full kit and shooting and editing a promo or events highlights video entirely myself.
+Now my work varies from producing a multi camera productions with 4 camera crew in Zurich to me travelling with a full kit and shooting and editing a promo or events highlights video myself.